Rahulllkumarrr/Image-Stiching/README.md

 There are common points between two images.
 So we are going to use these common points to stitch the two images together.

+These common points are being searched between two images.
+After getting the common points we are stitching them together

 ## RESULT
 After code execution we get one stitched paranoma image which is blended together so look as if it is only one image.